10 Misconceptions About Fuel Economy

 3) Myth: Replacing Your Car’s Air Filter Helps Fuel Economy

 Although you should change your air filter on a regular preventive maintenance basis, changing it doesn’t necessarily mean it will increase your fuel economy.
-Modern fuel-injected engines compensate and reduce the engine’s power when it senses a dirty air filter.
+Modern fuel-injected engines compensate and reduce their power when they sense a dirty air filter.

 This myth is still hanging from the days of the carbureted engines of the past.
 Dirty air filters would adversely affect these types of engines.

-You should still change out your air filter when it’s dirty, it will improve power by allowing your engine to breathe more accessible, and the air-fuel-mix may increase.
+You should still change out your air filter when it’s dirty.
+It will improve power by allowing your engine to breathe more easily, and the air-fuel mix may increase.

 4) Myth: You Should Let Your Vehicle Warm Up for the Best Gas Mileage